-This post was originally published on November 30, 2014 and republished on January 25, 2019 with updated content, photos and a video (located in the recipe card).
+This post was originally published on November 30, 2014 and republished on January 25, 2019 with updated content, photos and a video.
 Thanks for watching and sharing.

 Would you be surprised if I told you that I have an obsession with biscotti?